BrattishRat384/bootstrap_firstbuild/README.md

 # bootstrap_firstbuild

+> This is on hold as Github doesnt support SQL
 ---
 > - This is part of a class assignment.
 > - This is a work in progress.